-A minor may be added to any B.A. or B.S. degree that does not include that specific area of study as its major, except as noted.
+A minor may be added to any B.A. or B.S. degree that does not include that specific area of study as

 See the section on Minors (p.
 46) for a complete explanation of adding a minor to a degree program.